tc-playground/nw-playground/tools/docker/_README.md

 ## Introduction

-* `Docker networking` is used to establish communication between the docker containers and the outside world  via the host machine
+* `Docker networking` is used to establish communication between the docker containers and the outside world via the host machine.

-* `Docker networking` is the communication passage through which all the isolated containers communicate with each other,
+* `Docker networking` is the communication passage through which all the isolated containers communicate with each other.

 ---